yonathan06/fastify-typescript-starter/README.md

 Feel free to clone this repo, and use it for your own needs I tried to keep it as lean as possible (you can notice there is no DB connection here)

+## Included in the boilerplate

+- TypeScript (with module alias)
+- Development environment
+- Tests (using Jest)
+- Fastify
+- File based routing (using fastify-now)
+- Env vars config
+- CI with github actions
+- Docker image
+- Linting

+**BYODB - Bring your owns database** meaning no database connection included

 ## Set Up